Famous Saints of Saivism

 Sundaramurthi

+Sundaramurthi (Late 7th – early 8th century A.D.) represents the most human and intimate form of devotion, founding saha marga, the path of friendship with God.
+His relationship with Lord Siva was marked by emotional closeness, humor, complaint, and affection, treating God as a personal companion.
 He is the last among the four greatest ancient teachers of Saivism.
-He founded sahamarga or the path of the friend.
 He led a very unusual life.
 He became a renunciate just before his marriage and thereafter traveled to many places singing songs in praise of Lord Siva.
-But strangely after sometime, he married a beautiful non Brahmin, maiden named Paravai.
-He stayed with her for sometime as she was also a great devotee of Lord Siva.
+But strangely, after some time, he married a beautiful non-Brahmana maiden named Paravai.
+He stayed with her for some time as she was also a great devotee of Lord Siva.
 But their association did not last for long.
 A few miles north of Chennai, he married again, this time to a Brahim virgin.
-Subsequently he lost vision in both of his eyes and said to have suffered greatly.
+Subsequently, he lost vision in both of his eyes and said to have suffered greatly.
 But he regained his lost vision through intense spiritual discipline and devotion.
-He composed many thousands of devotional poems of which very few are available today.
+He composed many thousands of devotional poems, of which very few are available today.
+Thus, his life was unconventional, filled with dramatic turns, personal struggles, marriages, loss of sight, and eventual spiritual renewal.
+Through intense devotion, he regained his sight, symbolizing inner illumination.
+His hymns are warm, personal, and conversational, bringing God close to everyday human experience.

 Ammaiyar from Karikkal

-Her devotion to Lord Siva can be compared in someways with that of Mira Bai, the famous devotee of Lord Krishna.
+Karaikkal Ammaiyar (6th–7th century A.D.) is one of the earliest and most radical women saints of Saivism.
+Renouncing worldly identity entirely, she chose a life of complete devotion, even embracing an ascetic form devoted solely to God.
+Her devotion to Lord Siva can be compared in some ways with that of Mira Bai, the famous devotee of Lord Krishna.
 Born into a princely family, she was married to a wealthy merchant at an early age.
 Seeing her devotional fervor and spiritual yearning, her husband decided to leave her to herself and married another woman.
 But Ammaiyar, though devoted to Lord Siva from an early age, could not overcome her traditional respect and love for her husband initially.
-But seeing her husband in his new role, she overcame that afterwards and dedicated her life completely to Lord Siva.
-She also composed many devotional poems which reflect the depth of her devotion to Lord Siva.
+But seeing her husband in his new role, she overcame that afterward and dedicated her life completely to Lord Siva.
+She also composed many devotional poems, which reflect the depth of her devotion to Lord Siva.
+Her poetry reflects profound love, humility, and detachment, portraying herself as unworthy yet entirely surrendered.
+She is uniquely remembered for requesting not beauty or liberation, but the eternal privilege of witnessing Siva’s cosmic dance.
+Her life stands as a bold statement of female spiritual autonomy in early Tamil religion.

 Auvai